 - CREATE – Students create music by singing and playing on a variety instruments.
 In this component, students develop rhythm-reading and note-reading skills, and compose their own music using instruments and technology.

 - PERFORM – Students demonstrate their learning through a performance given once a year for every grade level.

 - RESPOND – Students respond to music in a variety of ways, primarily by movement and games.
 Through this component, students develop their understanding of the elements of music.

 - CONNECT – Students learn to connect their own knowledge and feelings to music, as well as draw connections in music from a variety of cultures.

 A typical day in music consists of singing, playing instruments, playing games, moving to music, and incorporating FUN into each lesson and activity.

 Our physical education curriculum is designed to contribute to the lifelong development of the student by providing opportunities that positively impact and increase the intellectual, social, emotional and physical fitness of the student.
 Physical activity enhances social development by emphasizing personal achievement, character, and integrity through individual and team activities and sports.
 Physical education promotes respect for the uniqueness and dignity of self and others through physical activities.

-Students at Pinewood attend Technology as part of the Specialist rotation.
-This class addresses many technology areas including digital citizenship, creating digital content, engineering and makers space challenges.
+Students at Pinewood attend STEAM lab as part of the Specialist rotation.
+STEAM stands for Science, Technology, Engineering, Art and Math.
+This class touches on many areas including digital citizenship, creating digital content, engineering, science enrichment, and makers space challenges.
 One of the highlights each year is our participation in the Hour of Code in December.